ando-smoke/coin-combinations/README.md

 ======================

-Takes in an amount of cents and calculates the minimum number of coins needs to make change for that amount.
+Takes in an amount of cents and calculates the minimum number of coins needed to make change for that amount.

 Installation
 ------------